loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 Updated Fortran Interface, including Fortran 2003 Features The HDF5 Fortran interface has been extended and upgraded to Fortran 2003 for this release.

-See “Configure and Build Changes” below for the configure options to use when building HDF5 with Fortran 2003 enabled.
+See [Configure and Build Changes](#Configure-and-Build-Changes) below for the configure options to use when building HDF5 with Fortran 2003 enabled.

 Features enabled in this upgrade are described in New Features in the HDF5 Fortran Library: Adding Support for the Fortran 2003 Standard (PDF only).
 In general, the links below are to technical descriptions (reference manual entries, for example) of specific interfaces.